 Ensemble playing in an outdoor environment can be one of the most challenging endeavors we face as educators.
 Beyond just the sheer listening environment and spatial demands, we must have a clear understanding of how the various percussion ensembles fit into the picture and how they work and interact with the wind section.

 One of the most challenging aspects of being a director is programming a concert.
 Balancing the interests of the musicians as well as the audience can be a large task.
-A variety of concepts may come into play when putting together a concert.
-I believe the overarching goals are to provide your students with a quality program, and to entertain your audience who will likely have very diverse musical interests.

 Having a strong show concept can take you far in marching competition, but the ability to make great mid-season adjustments is something that sets the top programs apart.
-I’d like to share some concepts and strategies designed to help improve show design, while also providing some thoughts on large scale musical approaches throughout the season.